AardhynLavender/Component/README.md

 As I've avoided using **CMake** so far, the Makefile rule for native builds is hardcoded with **gcc** — I've not tested **Clang** at this stage, so make a PR if your _really_ want to use it.

-You will need to download and extract the [SDL2](https://www.libsdl.org/) library. **SDL** is not bundled with any compilers outside of emscripten that I known of.
+You will need to download and extract the [SDL2](https://www.libsdl.org/) library. **SDL** is not bundled with any compilers outside of emscripten that I know of.

-> Use the latest stable build of SDL2 for this project.
+> Use the latest stable build of **SDL2** for this project.
 My include headers are for this version, and I've not tested **SDL3** yet.

 #### Windows